The Beginnings of the United Church of Christ, Greenawalds

 In 1910, Aaron became interested in Real Estate and Building.
 He divided his entire tract of land into two farms, and an area which he developed into the village of Greenawalds.
 Some of the farm land was sectioned into lots along the trolley line.
 The building started with the home of Aaron and Sarah at 3 Albright Avenue.
 His former farm house was the home on the southwest corner of Whitehall and Pirma Avenue.
 Next were built the D.D.
 Trexler residence, Lawfer’s Store, and the Lodge Hall.
 The Lodge Hall was built in 1911 on the northwest corner of Whitehall and Focht Avenues.
 At a later time the third floor of the hall was to be used for worship services.
 Aaron built most of the earlier homes in the village and many streets were named in recognition of family members and friends.

 The township erected a school building on the land of John Kratzer, near the present Kratzer Elementary School in 1861.
 Some of the bricks of the original school house were used to build a memorial wall on the new school property at the corner of Whitehall and Huckleberry.
 At some time, the date was not recorded, a group decided to start a non-denominational Sunday School to enable their children to attend on a regular basis and the original school is where they met.
 The first worship service recorded was on December 12, 1912 and was also held at the Kratzer School House.
-Also part of the history of 1912 is: The sinking of the Titanic, on May 12 the Girl Scouts of America was organized in Savannah, Georgia and were known as Girl Guides.
+Other historic moments of 1912 include the sinking of the Titanic and the founding of the Girl Scouts of America, then known as Girl Guides, in Savannah, Georgia.